igorsodre/feature-manager/README.md

 Rollout is a library design to be a simple to use **feature management** interface.
 It uses redis as a storage by default, but it also gives you the freedom to implement your own storage.

+This project was heavily inspired by [the ruby library of the same name](https://github.com/fetlife/rollout):

 ## Features

 - Check if a feature is active by percentage